Two Peoples Divided by a Common Ballad: The London Series, the Rise of Baseball in the UK, and an Ancient Legend

 "'It was desirable,' [ said Spalding at a dinner in London], 'that there should be some sport in which the people of England and America could come together upon an equal footing, and at the same time take a lively interest in it.'
 He hoped some English friends would take up baseball and introduce it as an English sport, and if they came to America he would guarantee them a cordial reception and magnificent crowds."[1]

-Spalding graciously allowed in his remarks that the game of "rounders," played in Britain could well have been a predecessor of the game of "base ball" as it had evolved in America.
+Spalding graciously allowed in his remarks that the game of "rounders," originated in Britain, could well have been a predecessor of the game of "base ball" as it had evolved in America.
 In France, his hosts had noted some parallels with an old Roman ball game known in that corner of the former Empire.
-But Spalding was no antiquarian."He did not know where the game came from, nor did he care," reported the Standard, "but he did know that it was the only game that had been taken around the world."
+But Spalding was no antiquarian.
+"He did not know where the game came from, nor did he care," reported the Standard, "but he did know that it was the only game that had been taken around the world."

 [